Fidelity European Values PLC

-Viewed as a whole, the European Union is the largest economy in the world, the largest exporter and largest importer of goods and services.
+Viewed as a whole, the European Union is the world’s second largest economy and home to some of the strongest, most stable and resilient companies.
 Aiming to capture the diversity of Europe, across a range of countries and sectors, this investment trust looks beyond the noise of market sentiment and concentrates on the real-life progress of European businesses.
 It researches and selects stocks that can grow their dividends consistently, irrespective of the economic environment.

-The portfolio of stocks is fairly concentrated at between 50 to 60 diversified stocks with no bias to a particular sector or company size.
+The portfolio of stocks is fairly concentrated at between 40 to 50 diversified stocks with no bias to a particular sector or company size.

 Past performance is not a reliable indicator of future results.
 The value of investments can go down as well as up and you may not get back the amount you invested.
 Fidelity does not give advice.
 If you’re unsure of the suitability of an investment for you, you should speak to an authorised financial adviser.